jt3angga/test-titip.io/README.md

 ## This is a test titip.io, written in TypeScript and built with Next.js and Tailwind CSS

+### In order to facilitate testing purposes, the .env file is intentionally exposed.

 ## Avaiable Scripts :

 ```
 yarn dev
 yarn build